CoBrALab/RABIES/README.md

   --lowpass LOWPASS     Specify lowpass filter frequency. (default: None) --smoothing_filter SMOOTHING_FILTER
-                        Specify smoothing filter size in mm. (default: None) --run_aroma           Whether to run ICA AROMA or not. (default: False) --aroma_dim AROMA_DIM
+                        Specify smoothing filter size in mm. (default: None) --run_aroma           Whether to run ICA-AROMA or not.
+The classifier implemented within RABIES is a slightly modified version from the original (Pruim et al. 2015), with parameters and masks adapted for rodent images.
+                        (default: False)
+  --aroma_dim AROMA_DIM
-                        Can specify a number of dimension for MELODIC.
+                        Can specify a number of dimension for the MELODIC run before ICA-AROMA. (default: 0) --conf_list [{WM_signal,CSF_signal,vascular_signal,global_signal,aCompCor,mot_6,mot_24,mean_FD} [{WM_signal,CSF_signal,vascular_signal,global_signal,aCompCor,mot_6,mot_24,mean_FD} ...]]
-                        (default: 0)
-  --conf_list [{WM_signal,CSF_signal,vascular_signal,global_signal,aCompCor,mot_6,mot_24,mean_FD} [{WM_signal,CSF_signal,vascular_signal,global_signal,aCompCor,mot_6,mot_24,mean_FD} ...]]
+                        list of nuisance regressors that will be applied on voxel timeseries. mot_6 corresponds to the 6 rigid body parameters, and mot_24 corresponds to the 6 rigid parameters, their temporal derivative, and all 12 parameters squared (Friston et al. 1996). aCompCor corresponds the timeseries of components from a PCA conducted on the combined WM and CSF masks voxel timeseries, including all components that together
-                        list of regressors. (default: []) --apply_scrubbing     Whether to apply scrubbing or not.
+                        explain 50 percent. of the variance, as in Muschelli et al. 2014. (default: []) --apply_scrubbing     Whether to apply scrubbing or not.
 A temporal mask will be generated based on the FD threshold.
 The frames that exceed the given threshold together with 1